-Debt as of December 31, 2017 and 2016 was comprised of the following:
+Debt as of December 31, 2018 and 2017 was comprised of the following:

+2018 2017

+SHORT TERM NOTES

-June 2011 Note - paid in full during 2016 \$ 2017 \$ - 2016 - \$ - Convertible notes payable, interest at 8% per annum, unpaid principal and interest maturing 3 years from note date between August 2018 and October 2019, convertible into common stock at the option of the lenders at a rate of \$0.70 per share; one convertible note for \$250,000 has a personal guarantee of an officer of the Company.
-1,605,00 1,605,000 Debt discount (see Note 13) (7,20 (14,900) Secured short term note payable dated October 24, 2016 with principal and interest due 60 days from issuance.
-The note requires a one-time fee in the amount of \$10,000 to compensate for the first two weeks of the term and each week thereafter (weeks 3-8) a fee of \$1,000 shall be due and owing accruing on the first day of the week.
-The total one time fee paid was \$16,000.
-A fee of 100,000 shares of restricted common stock shall be issued as a penalty for each month or prorated for any two-week portion of any month the note is outstanding past the original maturity for months 3 through 6, and a fee of 200,000 shares of restricted common stock shall be issued to lender for each month or prorated for each two-week portion of any month the note is outstanding beginning in month 7 until paid in full.
-The note is secured by specific customer accounts receivables and a personal guarantee of an officer of the Company.
-This note was paid in full in April 2017.
-The penalty period for shares to be issued was reached and the Company issued 350,000 shares of its common stock under the terms of this agreement during 2017.
-The shares were valued at \$245,000 recorded as interest expense. - 200,000 Secured short term note payable dated December 1, 2016 with principal and interest due 60 days from issuance.
-The note requires a one-time fee in the amount of \$10,000 to compensate for the first two weeks of the term and each week thereafter (weeks 3-8) a fee of \$1,000 shall be due and owing accruing on the first day of the week.
-The total one time fee paid was \$16,000.
-A fee of 100,000 shares of restricted common stock shall be issued as a penalty for each month or prorated for any two-week portion of any month the note is outstanding for months 3 through 6, and a fee of 200,000 shares of restricted common stock shall be issued to lender for each month or prorated for each two-week portion of any month the note is outstanding past the original maturity beginning in month 7 until paid in full.
-The note is secured by specific customer accounts receivables and a personal guarantee of an officer of the Company.
-This note was paid in full in August 2017.
-The penalty period for shares to be issued was reached and the Company issued 800,000 shares of its common stock under the terms of this agreement during 2017.
-The shares were valued at \$531,000 recorded as interest expense. - 200,000 Secured short term note payable dated January 23, 2017 with principal and interest due 60 days from issuance.
-The note requires a one-time fee in the amount of \$10,000 to compensate for the first two weeks of the term and each week thereafter (weeks 3-8) a fee of \$1,000 shall be due and owing accruing on the first day of the week.
-The total one time fee paid was \$16,000.
-A fee of 100,000 shares of restricted common stock shall be issued as a penalty for each month or prorated for any two-week portion of any month the note is outstanding for months 3 through 6, and a fee of 200,000 shares of restricted common stock shall be issued to lender for each month or prorated for each two-week portion of any month the note is outstanding past the original maturity beginning in month 7 until paid in full.
-The note is secured by specific customer accounts receivables and a personal guarantee of an officer of the Company.
-This note was paid in full in August 2017.
-The penalty period for shares to be issued was reached and the Company issued 150,000 shares of its common stock under revised terms of the agreement during 2017.
-The shares were valued at \$105,000 recorded as interest expense.
+Secured short term note payable dated September 13, 2017 with principal and interest due 60 days from issuance.
+The note requires a one-time fee in the amount of \$15,000 to compensate for the first two weeks of the term and each week thereafter (weeks 3-8) a fee of \$1,500 shall be due and owing accruing on the first day of the week.
+The total one time fee paid was \$24,000.
+A fee of 100,000 shares of restricted common stock shall be issued as a penalty for each month or prorated for any two-week portion of any month the note is outstanding past the original maturity date for months 3 through 6, and a fee of 200,000 shares of restricted common stock shall be issued to lender for each month or prorated for each two-week portion of any month the note is outstanding past the original maturity date beginning in month 7 until paid in full.
+The note is secured by the future sale of CoronaLux units and a personal guarantee of an officer of the Company.
+The penalty period for shares to be issued has been reached and for the year ended December 31, 2018, the Company recorded 2,300,000 shares of its common stock as issuable under the terms of this agreement.
+The shares were valued at \$667,800 recorded as interest expense.
+Additional shares will be issued by the Company under the terms of the agreement.
+This note was converted to minority investment in new subsidiary in February 2019 (see Note 23).
+300,000 300,000

+Secured short term note payable dated October 13, 2017 with principal and interest due 60 days from issuance.
+The note requires a one-time fee in the amount of \$4,000 to compensate for the first two weeks of the term and each week thereafter (weeks 3-8) a fee of \$400 shall be due and owing accruing on the first day of the week.
+The total one time fee paid was \$6,400.
+A fee of 40,000 shares of restricted common stock shall be issued as a penalty for each month or prorated for any two-week portion of any month the note is outstanding past the original maturity date for months 3 through 6, and a fee of 80,000 shares of restricted common stock shall be issued to lender for each month or prorated for each two-week portion of any month the note is outstanding past the original maturity date beginning in month 7 until paid in full.
+The note is secured by the future sale of CoronaLux units and a personal guarantee of an officer of the Company.
+The penalty period for shares to be issued has been reached for the years ended December 31, 2018 and 2017, however, the debt holder agreed to a reduction and a fixed amount of penalty shares in 2018, and the Company recorded 310,000 shares and 40,000 shares of its common stock, respectively, as issuable under the terms of this agreement.
+The shares were valued at \$137,500 and \$30,000 for the years ended December 31, 2018 and 2017, respectively, and were recorded as interest expense in the applicable period.
 No additional shares will be issued by the Company.
+The reduction of penalty shares was accounted for as debt extinguishment and a gain was recorded in the period.
+100,000 100,000

+F-20

+r-20